BA in Psychology

 Psychology Electives (2000-level or above) 6 credit hours

-Students must complete two psychology elective courses numbered 2000 or above, excluding Special Problems/Readings, Internship, and Capstone Labs.
+Students must complete 6 credit hours of psychology elective courses numbered 2000 or above.
+Up to 3 credit hours may include special problems (e.g., PSYCH 2950 or PSYCH 4950), readings (e.g., PSYCH 4960) or internship (e.g., PSYCH 4940).
+Capstone Labs may not be counted in this area.
 Elective courses for this requirement can include those listed from the Cognitive/Neuroscience Distribution Area or Clinical/Social/Developmental Distribution Area.
-Additional elective courses available in an online format include: PSYCH 3861.
+Additional elective courses available in an online format include:

 The degree audit is an automated report reflecting a student’s academic progress toward the completion of a degree.